cyschneck/cyschneck/README.md

 - **[pip install star-chart-spherical-projection](https://pypi.org/project/star-chart-spherical-projection/)**: Generates star charts (past and future) with spherical projection to overcome spherical distortions with hundreds of named stars over 400,000 years while accounting star movement with proper motion and precession of the equinoxes ⭐
 - **[pip install muller-eot](https://pypi.org/project/muller-eot/)**: Calculates and graphs the Equation of Time minute differences from an arbitrary eccentricity and obliquity 🕰️

+*Try it Out:*

+A basic flask application is running at [cyschneck.pythonanywhere.com](http://cyschneck.pythonanywhere.com/) to demonstrate the functionality for star-chart-spherical-projection and muller-eot

 **History Survival Guide** ⚗️👩🏽‍🚀🧮👨🏽‍🚀🔭

 [![ReadMe Card](https://github-readme-stats.vercel.app/api/pin/?username=cyschneck&repo=History-Survival-Guide)](https://github.com/cyschneck/History-Survival-Guide)